Ionian Islands: Today

 Today, all the islands are part of the Greek region of the Ionian Islands (Ionioi Nisoi), except Kythera, which is part of the region of Attica.
-Kerkyra has a population of 103,300 (including Paxoi), Zakynthos 40,650, Kefallonia 39,579 (including Ithaca), Lefkada 22,536, Ithaki 3,052, Kythera 3,000 and Paxi 2,438.
+Corfu has a population of 103,300 (including Paxi), Zante 40,650, Kefallonia 39,579 (including Ithaca), Lefkada 22,536, Ithaca 3,052, Kythera 3,000 and Paxi 2,438.

 In recent decades, the islands have lost much of their population through emigration and the decline of their traditional industries, fishing and marginal agriculture.
 Today, their major industry is tourism.
-Specifically Kerkyra, with its harbour, scenery and wealth of ruins and castles, is a favourite stopping place for cruise liners.
+Specifically Corfu, with its harbour, scenery and wealth of ruins and castles, is a favourite stopping place for cruise liners.
 British tourists in particular are attracted through having read Gerald Durrell's evocative book My Family and Other Animals (1956), which describes his childhood on Kerkyra in the 1930s.
 The novel and movie Captain Corelli's Mandolin are set in Kefalonia, in which Captain Corelli is part of the Italian occupation force during the Second World War.